 So what is the big deal with Unity 8?
 Unity 8 is the next evolution of Unity on Ubuntu and the first technical preview has shipped with Ubuntu 16.10 as an alternative for the default Unity desktop environment.
 Unity 8 aims to bring the desktop experience on mobile, tablet and the desktop together.
 With convergence, canonical wants to produce a seamless work between all form factors in a manner quite similar to Microsoft’s Windows 10 mobile.
 Like I mentioned earlier, the Unity 8 technical preview is not the default on Ubuntu 16.10 so you will have to choose the Unity 8 session from the greeter before logging in.

-After logging in, you’ll be a the desktop and there you’ll see the startling difference from the default session.
+After logging in, you’ll be a desktop and there you’ll see the startling difference from the default session.
 The desktop is pretty bear as you cannot put App icons or shortcuts on it.
-You’ll also realise that right click does not work either.
+You’ll also realize that right click does not work either.

-By default, only the Apps scope is shown frow where you will be launching your apps from.
-You can add other scopes by clicking on the arrow below the scope and choosing manage.
-There are a very few applications that come with the Unity 8 preview including a terminal, a browser and a system settings.
+By default, only the Apps scope is shown from where you will be launching your apps from.
+You can add other scopes by clicking on the arrow below the scope and choosing Manage.
+There are a very few applications that come with the Unity 8 preview including a terminal, a browser, and system settings.

 You can switch between apps with Alt-Tab combo.

 The apps work quite well considering they look so much like something you’d expect on mobile, or maybe it’s because mobile apps are blurring the difference between them and traditional desktop apps.